So, you’ve decided you’re going to go ahead and build a niche website or blog.

-Sometimes you may only realise you’re interested in something BECAUSE you start doing it.
+Sometimes you may only start getting interested in something ….
+BECAUSE you start doing it.

 Take this website for example….
-I had no idea how much I’d love writing about products in the make money online niche.
+I had no idea how much I’d love writing about saving an making money online.

 So, sometimes it’s the act of experimentation itself that leads you to the promised land.